Greenroom-Robotics/ros-typescript-generator/README.md

 ```
 ### Comparison to rclnodejs / rostsd-gen

 Unlike [rostsd-gen](https://github.com/RobotWebTools/rclnodejs/tree/develop/rostsd_gen), this **ONLY** generates ts types and enums.
 This means the output does not include any nodejs dependencies.
-You may find this particularly useful if you want to use this in a frontend project.
+In fact, it has no runtime dependencies at all.
+It uses interfaces rather than classes 🙂.
+This makes it good option for any frontend project.

 ### Usage